anderkve/FYS3150/book/writing_reports/checklist.md

 # Checklist for reports

 Writing a good scientific report is difficult and requires attention to a lot of details.
-On this page we will collect some of the things that are useful to check before handing in a report.
+On this page, we will collect some of the things that are useful to check before handing in a report.
 Note that this list is not meant to be exhaustive --- it's just a convenient reminder for some of the more common problems.

 - **Units:** Check that all the numbers and plot axes that should have units actually have units.